PennyLaneAI/pennylane-lightning/doc/lightning_qubit/development/kernel_tuning.rst

 Gate kernel dispatching
 -----------------------

-Lightning-Qubit ships several kernel families: the generic ``LM`` kernels and specialized AVX2 and AVX512 kernels.
+Lightning-Qubit ships several kernel families: the generic ``LM`` (Less Memory) kernels and specialized AVX2 and AVX512 kernels.
 The ``-DENABLE_GATE_DISPATCHER=ON`` flag (the default) compiles all of them into the binary and registers the AVX2/AVX512 kernels with the dynamic dispatcher only when the runtime CPU and the memory alignment of the state vector support them.
 See :doc:`avx_kernels/build_system` for details of how this works.

 The AVX2/AVX512 kernels are only built on x86-64 UNIX systems.
 On other platforms, and when building with ``-DENABLE_GATE_DISPATCHER=OFF``, only the ``LM`` kernels are compiled and used.